-- 2. As a general rule, the IP generated from a project should be vested with the lead applicant, which in general will be an R&D Centre or a designated local public research institute.
+- 1. The lead applicant will be required to provide information on- - (a) whether, and if so the plan to have the R&D result patented or protected by other means; - (b) whether there are any plans for spin-offs in due course and if so, the details; - (c) the proposed formula of benefit sharing among all parties concerned (e.g. licence fees and royalties); and - (d) whether unrestricted use of the technology would be allowed for relevant Government departments/public bodies. - 2.
+As a general rule, the IP generated from a project should be vested with the lead applicant, namely an R&D Centre or a designated local public research institute.
 This will allow the institutions to assume a proactive role in disseminating the R&D results and promoting commercialisation.
-However, in the case of R&D Centre projects in which the majority of the R&D work is carried out by a local university, ITC will provide the flexibility to the R&D Centre to negotiate with the concerned university and decide on the appropriate IP ownership and commercialisation arrangements. - 3.
-The lead applicant and/or the relevant designated local public research institute are required to disseminate the project deliverables and promote technology transfer to the industry through workshops, seminars, licensing or consultancy, etc.
+However, in the case of R&D Centre projects in which the majority of the R&D work is carried out by a local university, the R&D Centre has the flexibility to negotiate with the concerned university and decide on the appropriate IP ownership and commercialisation arrangements. - 3.
+The lead applicant and/or the relevant designated local public research institute are required to disseminate the project deliverables and promote technology transfer to the industry through workshops, seminars, licensing or consultancy, etc. - 4.
+The lead applicant is expected to generate income where appropriate by charging fees for project deliverables so as to recoup at least part of the project cost.

-- 4. The lead applicant is expected to generate income where appropriate by charging fees for project deliverables so as to recoup at least part of the project cost. - 5.
-Platform projects are intended for the benefit of the industry as a whole and hence the usual licensing arrangement should be non-exclusive.
+- 5. Platform projects are intended for the benefit of the industry as a whole and hence the usual licensing arrangement should be non-exclusive.
 The guiding principle is to enable the use of technology and R&D results by interested parties in an open, transparent and non-exclusive manner. - 6.
 Where there are exceptional circumstances which require some elements of exclusivity in order to encourage industry interest, the lead applicant should seek prior approval from ITC with full justifications.
-ITC will consider such proposed arrangement on a case-by-case basis having regard to factors such as whether the arrangement would increase the chance of commercialisation of the R&D results, and the overall benefits to the community.
+ITC will consider such proposed arrangement on a case-by-case basis having regard to factors such as whether the arrangement would increase the chance of commercialisation of the R&D results, and the overall benefits to the community. - 7.
+The arrangements for benefit sharing (including financial income from the project) should, as far as possible, be agreed among parties concerned (e.g. R&D Centres/research institutes) (if any) in writing before the commencement of the project.
+In general, supporting parties making other sources of financial contribution are not entitled to benefit sharing.